kanyi-a/grpc-contact-client/README.md

 # grpc-cotact-client
-<li>It is an application that uses TypeScript to manage a
+<p>It is an application that uses TypeScript to manage a
 simple list of contacts.
-The application will have the ability to add, edit, and delete contacts, as well as authenticate users and manage their sessions usingg jwt tokens.</li>
+The application will have the ability to add, edit, and delete contacts, as well as authenticate users and manage their sessions usingg jwt tokens.</p>
-</ul><ul>
-<li>Purpose of the project was to challenge my technical prowess.</li>
+Purpose of the project was to challenge my technical prowess

 ## By Angela W Kanyi
 ## Table of Content